 Accidents could be caused by equipment failure, track defects or not following safety procedures.
 Injuries can include back and neck injuries, burns, crushed or amputated limbs, broken bones, spinal cord injuries and traumatic brain injury.

 Railroad workers are covered by the Federal Employee's Liability Act (FELA), which provides benefits for job-related injuries.
 But if an employer was negligent, the worker can still sue for damages.
 Negligence can include failing to provide safety training, safety equipment or adequate supervision.
 It can also include requiring employees to work long hours due to unreasonable deadlines.

 There are thousands of maritime workers in Texas, many of them based in the Houston area.
 In general, these types of jobs are hazardous.
 Negligence-such as poor training, failing to make repairs or failing to give workers breaks-can lead to an accident.

 Accidents that are common among maritime workers include slips and falls, being hit by falling or swinging objects, fishing accidents and diving accidents.
 They can cause a wide range of injuries, including broken bones, repetitive motion injuries, back injuries, burns, amputated limbs, traumatic brain injuries and spinal cord injuries.

 Maritime workers hurt at sea while aboard a ship, boat, barge or certain types or oil rigs are eligible for compensation under a federal law called the Jones Act.
 But they must prove negligence.
 Other maritime workers may be able to recover compensation under the federal Longshore and Harbormen's Act.
 It's not necessary to prove negligence under this act, but legal action can be taken if a third party's negligence caused the accident.
 Learn more about your legal rights if you've been injured in a maritime accident.
-Contact Tracey & Fox.
+Contact Tracey Fox & Walters.